 Now, I don’t have room enough to share all three recipes in one post, so I’ve picked one to share today, perhaps more on another day.
 You’ll just have to come back and visit my blog again some day.
 Two of the recipes are from Tom’s new cookbook that he is promoting, The Dahlia Bakery Cookbook.
-Of course, the recipe I chose to share has something to do with coffee.
+Of course, the recipe I chose to share has something to do with coffee, Coffee Bean Turkey with Sweet Onion Gravy.
 This recipe is from the Macy’s Culinary Council Thanksgiving & Holiday Cookbook.

 “Seattle is famous for its coffee.
 And that inspired me to stuff the turkey cavity with whole roasted coffee beans.
 Turns out they add a nice toasty-smoky aroma that seasons the bird from within.
 I leave them in even after the turkey’s done.
 If a few slip out at the table while I’m carving, it’s a good conversation starter.”

 1/2 Cup Instant (quick-dissolving) flour such as Wondra

 Preheat the oven to 350°F.